-Good Bad Prototype (worthy): hold one's tail up, put a Prototype (unworthy): stringless balalaika, question edge-on (decisive), put aside for a wooden boot, raking hands, envious eyes, man rainy day (prudent), to work hard in sheep's clothing, insatiable throat (greedy), (industrious), to take the bull by the horns to bully the nose, to live by other people's wits, (energetic), to weigh the pros and cons you cannot ask for snow in winter, God has (clever), to be both a swordsman and a reaper offended, not brilliant in talent, a goose with and to play the musical instrument (skilful), legs, to take on a swindler, fluttering like a God gave it to you, everything burns in your butterfly, with a breeze in his head, without hands, to look three arches into the ground, to conscience, hair on fire, no face (on someone), hold your head up high, to keep your head up, black soul, to warm a snake on one's chest, to lucky hand, to keep your face up, to save your lead by the nose, sucking out of his finger, a face, to take it on your shoulders, to hold your grim reaper, come out of the water dry, wiping answer, to hit the target, to be on top, to see one's feet on someone, stabbing a sharp knife through in the heart.
+Prototype (unworthy): stringless balalaika, wooden boot, raking hands, envious eyes, man in sheep's clothing, insatiable throat (greedy), to bully the nose, to live by other people's wits, you cannot ask for snow in winter, God has offended, not brilliant in talent, a goose with legs, to take on a swindler, fluttering like a butterfly, with a breeze in his head, without conscience, hair on fire, no face (on someone), black soul, to warm a snake on one's chest, to lead by the nose, sucking out of his finger, a grim reaper, come out of the water dry, wiping one's feet on someone, stabbing a sharp knife in the heart.

 Source: Phraseological Dictionary of the Russian Language, 2009

 Ethical phraseological units can also be grouped into an evaluative category based on an evaluative-somatic feature, where human qualities are assessed based on somatic code.
-Cultural code is understood as "a set of signs (symbols) and a system of specific rules by which information can be represented (encoded) in the form of a set of such symbols for transmission, processing, memorization." storage, and (Naumova, 2009: 241).
+Cultural code is understood as "a set of signs (symbols) and a system of specific rules by which information can be represented (encoded) in the form of a set of such symbols for transmission, memorization." processing, storage, and (Naumova, 2009: 241).
 The somatic code's main purpose is to assess a person's qualities and abilities in another reality (spiritual).
 In this case, somatisms carry information about the bearer's evaluative representations regarding the reality they nominate.

 In a contrastive-comparative aspect, let us examine ethical categories-somatics and identify which specific groups are used by different people in the ethical assessment of human qualities.
-The evaluative categorisation of human abilities is determined using somatisms: 1) selection of the object of evaluation; 2) subject (evaluator); 3) choice of the basis of evaluation (qualities, characteristics of a person); 4) code by which the evaluation is carried out; 5) identification of cognitive classificatory features, based on which ethical phraseological units are attributed to a specific category according to the qualitative assessment "good", or "bad"; 6) identification of a cognitive differential feature, according to which phraseological units may or may not correspond to a specific category; 7) determination of evaluative predicates; 8) construction of somatic-ethical categories according to their correlation with evaluative predicates "good," or "bad."
+The evaluative categorisation abilities is of human determined using somatisms: 1) selection of the object of evaluation; 2) subject (evaluator); 3) choice of the basis of evaluation (qualities, characteristics of a person); 4) code by which the evaluation is carried out; 5) identification of cognitive classificatory features, based on which ethical phraseological units are attributed to a specific category according to the qualitative assessment "good", or "bad"; 6) identification of a cognitive differential feature, according to phraseological units may or may not correspond to a specific category; 7) determination of evaluative predicates; 8) construction somatic-ethical categories according to their correlation with evaluative predicates "good," or "bad."
 This is clearly visible in Table 4.